Aug 31st, 2008 @ 5:49 pm

 (source)

 Basically, collagen is in every cell.
-It makes a cell hard (such as the cartilage in your ear) or soft (such as skin).
-It also makes things elastic (such as ligaments and tendons) or stiff (such as the cartilage in your nose).
+It makes a cell hard or stiff (such as the cartilage in your ear and nose) or soft (such as skin).
+It also makes things elastic (such as ligaments and tendons).
 In people with Ehlers-Danlos Syndrome (EDS), and particularly with people with Hypermobility Type (HEDS), there is too much elasticity.
 Ligaments and tendons stretch too far and compromise joints.
 Larger joints, such as shoulders and hips, are frequently subluxed (partial dislocation) or dislocated.
 Smaller joints such as fingers, bones in the hand and feet, etc, move too much and begin to erode.
 This all leads to chronic dislocations/subluxations, osteoarthritis, muscle spasms, etc.

 There is a theory that the chronic pain associated with HEDS is somehow related to the fascia in what is called “myofascial pain syndrome” but is often confused with fibromyalgia.
 Fascia is the stuff that covers everything in your body.
 If everything but that were removed, you’d have a perfect 3D image.
 They don’t know why the fascia of HEDS patients hurts other than it is made of collagen (and other stuff like proteins and fats).

 I have chronic pain.
 It never ever goes away.
 Never.
 Some days are better than others and I can walk to the mail box and back without getting tired or create pain.
 Other days, I can’t get out of bed.
 I use a wheelchair because of the damage to my hip sockets, knees, and ankles.
 I use a power chair because my shoulders can no longer push me without subluxating.
-I can only use one forearm crutch because my right hand and shoulder can no longer support me.
+I typically only use one forearm crutch because my right hand and shoulder have been damaged.
 Too many times the shoulder has “popped” and I’ve fallen.
 The chair prevents falls and eliminates a lot of pain.
-My hips are not happy being in a sitting position all the time, though, but my current chair has “tilt” which allows me to take the pressure off my hips without having to get out of the chair and go to bed.
+My current chair has “tilt” which allows me to take the pressure off my hips without having to get out of the chair and go to bed.
 I have a headrest that allows me to rest my neck.
 My migraines are caused by me turning my head too many times or bending it too long.
 I have to be careful when I read a book to ensure I have the book high enough that my head is not bent.
 I have to sit directly facing the television to make sure my head is not turned at all.
 My laptop is on a tilted table to raise the screen high enough that my neck isn’t bent.
+My desktop computer sits on a desk I made to fit me, my chair, and my needs.

 Some day, they’ll figure out which gene is responsible (HEDS is the only type they’ve not figured out yet) which will lead to a cure.
 Some day.